230140111021tej/verilog_5stage_pipeline_adder_verilog/README.md

 ## How it Works

 - The design is structured as a **5-stage pipeline**.
 On every clock edge, input values move forward through registers and the sum is computed.
-- Due to pipelining, the output sum appears after 5 clock cycles (latency), demonstrating increased throughput—a key concept in digital design.
+- Due to pipelining, the output sum appears after **4 clock cycles of latency** (with 5 pipeline stages), demonstrating increased throughput—a key concept in digital design.

 ---